 Many new ketone salt products have reached the market in the past two years.
 These products focus on improving gut tolerability.
 We will test the products and update the article.

 The outlook for the other, more powerful form of exogenous ketone, the ester, is still highly volatile and subject to change.

-Ketone esters (also known as ketone mono-ester supplements) have been used in research for some time but their use in the general population has been extremely limited.
+Research has used ketone esters for some time.
+However, their use in the general population has been extremely limited.

-Anecdotal evidence suggests that ketone ester supplements are extremely hard to palate.
-That being said, it is viable/ likely ketone esters will reach consumers in the coming years as was discussed in part one of this series.
-Unfortunately, they are extremely costly to manufacture at this point, which is the barrier that needs to be overcome in order to make them as widely available as the ketone salts.
+Anecdotal evidence suggests that ketone esters are extremely hard to palate.
+However, the two ketone ester products currently on the market are masking the ester taste with lemon and berry flavours.
+Unfortunately, they are extremely costly to manufacture at this point.
+This is the barrier that needs to be overcome in order to make them as widely available as the ketone salts.

 For a more in-depth comparison of ketone esters and ketone salts refer to the previous exogenous ketone article.

 Consideration: Is it OK for Everyone to Take Ketone Supplements?

 Some people should take caution before supplementing with ketones.
 This is because there are potential downsides.
 Those with gastrointestinal issues may experience symptoms such as diarrhea and upset stomach.

 Type-1 and type-2 Diabetics should consult a physician before using exogenous ketones.
 Ketones can significantly alter blood sugar levels.
 However, exogenous ketones may prove to be therapeutic for type-2 diabetics.
 This is an ongoing area of research that could change treatment for these people.

 It is early days with respect to ketone supplements.
 The patents that have not yet resulted in commercial products will soon bring more products to market.